How to Help a Lorazepam Addict

 In treatment, your dosage of lorazepam will be decreased gradually under medical supervision.
 It is important to detox under medical supervision given that abrupt withdrawal can cause serious side effects, including seizures.

 Treatment does not stop at detox, however.
 When you enter a treatment program, you will work with the medical staff to develop an individualized treatment plan.
-For a lorazepam addiction, this should include at least a combination of supervised medical detox and therapy.
-Ongoing treatment can take place in an inpatient rehab center or through an outpatient program.
+For a lorazepam addiction, this should include at least a combination of supervised medical detox and clinical or professional therapy.
+Ongoing treatment can take place in an inpatient rehab center or through an more flexible outpatient program.
 Treatment for lorazepam addiction can include, but is not limited to:

 - Medically assisted detoxification.

-- Alternative treatments such as yoga and meditation.
+- Alternative approaches and treatments such as yoga and meditation.